dch/glazier/README.md

 ## OpenSSL
 ################################################################################
-Erlang requires finding OpenSSL in `c:\OpenSSL` so that's where we build to, using mount point to keep things clean=ish.
+Erlang requires finding OpenSSL in `c:\OpenSSL` so that's where we build to, using mount point to keep things clean=ish under `%relax%`.

 * [OpenSSL] source has already been downloaded
-* start an SDK shell via 'setenv.cmd /Release /x86'
+* start an SDK shell via `setenv.cmd /Release /x86`
 * run `c:\relax\bin\build_openssl.cmd` to extract and build OpenSSL
-* it requires nasm, 7zip, strawberry perl all in the path
+* it requires nasm, 7zip, strawberry perl all in place
 * check for errors
 * ensure Erlang can locate SSL with `mklink /d c:\OpenSSL %relax%\OpenSSL`